RakhithJK/zedeus-nitter-wiki/Instances.md

 <!--
 - nitter.snopyta.org admin ask us to "hide it from the top, otherwise it might get as popular as invidious"
-- List of less used icons used here : SLOW = &#128012; WAS BAD/OFTEN RATE LIMITED BUT NEED TO CONFIRM HIS REVIVAL => 🧐 -->
+- List of less used icons used here : SLOW = &#128012; *** WAS BAD/TOO OFTEN RATE LIMITED OR SLOW BUT NOW NEED TO CONFIRM HIS REVIVAL = 🧐
+-->

 |           | URL                                                                   | Country            | Issuer & SSLLabs verification&nbsp;link                                                |